MicrosoftDocs/MIMDocs/MIMDocs/install-mim-service-portal-aadp.md

    ![Azure instance selection screen image](media/install-mim-service-portal-aadp/aadp003.png)

-   Organizations which are not using a national or government cloud should select the global instance, Azure AD.
+   Organizations, which are not using a national or government cloud should select the global instance, Azure AD.
    ![Azure instance selection screen image 2](media/install-mim-service-portal-aadp/aadp004.png)

 1. After selecting the appropriate cloud, the installer will ask you to authenticate to that tenant.
 In the popup window, provide Azure AD user credentials of a user in that tenant to validate your tenant subscription level.
 Type your Azure AD username and click **Next**.